 5. Reduce Your Sugar Intake

 Sugar can decrease the amount of good bacteria in your gut.
-This can then cause you to crave more sugar, which can cause inflammation in the body.
+This can then cause you to crave more sugar, which can lead to inflammation in the body.
 Inflammation can make you feel generally unwell, with lots of digestive issues.
-Very high levels of inflammation is also believed to be a cause of more serious diseases.
+Very high levels of inflammation are also believed to be a cause of more serious diseases.

 Disclaimer: This post is not intended as medical advice.
 You should always consult your doctor before making any health changes.
 No information on this site should be relied upon to determine diet or treatment for a medical condition.